 How to Appeal

-Students are offered their opportunity to appeal their financial aid ineligibility when placed on suspension.
+Students are offered the opportunity to appeal their financial aid ineligibility when placed on suspension.
 If an appeal is approved for financial aid reinstatement, students will be placed on financial aid probation and will receive only one probationary period of aid.
 Students then must meet all three SAP requirements at the end of the semester to continue to receive financial aid.
 If students do not meet the terms of probation, eligibility for financial aid will cease and all remaining aid will be cancelled.
-Subsequent financial aid suspensions will not be permitted to appeal.
+Subsequent financial aid suspensions cannot be appealed.
 Once a student loses eligibility, the only way to regain eligibility for financial aid is to make up the deficit that placed them on suspension to meet SAP requirements.

 Notification of Appeal Decisions

 All students are notified of their appeal decision to their TJC student email account.
-Students can also view their eligibility status from their financial aid traffic lights.
+Students can also view their eligibility status from the Apache Access financial aid menu.

 - GPA/PACE Suspension Appeal Worksheet: for students on suspension for GPA and/or PACE

 - 150% Suspension Appeal Worksheet: for students on suspension for 150% Maximum Time Frame

 - 2nd Level Appeal Worksheet: for students with denied appeals, requesting 2nd level review